had2020/Hadrium/README.md

 # Hadrium
-Vim-clone in rewritten in Rust, made with inhouse frameworks
+Vim-clone rewritten in Rust, made with in-house frameworks